 (a) In case of loss or destruction by fire or other cause for the closing of a public grain warehouse, the licensee shall immediately notify the Department of Agriculture in writing.

 (b) Whenever a grain warehouse is closed for more than 48 consecutive hours, not including Sundays and legal holidays, the grain warehouse operator shall advise all patrons of the closing by posting conspicuously at each entrance a notice showing the date of reopening and giving the name and telephone number of a person authorized to act as agent for the purpose of making redeliveries, purchases or conducting other grain warehouse business.

 The operator of a public grain warehouse must keep all grain in the grain warehouse fully insured against loss by fire, windstorm and extended coverage risks and shall furnish the Department of Agriculture with evidence it requires that the insurance is in force.

-A licensee under sections 232.20 to 232.24 is subject to two examinations annually conducted by the commissioner or the Agricultural Marketing Service of the United States Department of Agriculture.
-The commissioner may, by rule, authorize one examination to be conducted by a qualified nongovernmental unit.
+A licensee under sections 232.20 to 232.24 is subject to an examination annually conducted by the commissioner or the Agricultural Marketing Service of the United States Department of Agriculture.
+The commissioner may require supplemental examinations of a licensee as the commissioner deems necessary.